JunyaoHu/common_metrics_on_video_quality/README.md

 You can easily calculate the following video quality metrics:

-- FVD: Frechét Video Distance
+- **FVD**: Frechét Video Distance
-- PSNR: peak-signal-to-noise ratio
-- SSIM: structural similarity index measure
+- **SSIM**: structural similarity index measure
-- LPIPS: learned perceptual image patch similarity
+- **LPIPS**: learned perceptual image patch similarity
+- **PSNR**: peak-signal-to-noise ratio

+As for FVD
-As for FVD, the code refers to [MVCD](https://github.com/voletiv/mcvd-pytorch) and other websites and projects, I've just extracted the part of it that's relevant to the calculation.
+ 1. The codebase refers to [MVCD](https://github.com/voletiv/mcvd-pytorch) and other websites and projects, I've just extracted the part of it that's relevant to the calculation.
 This code can be used to evaluate FVD scores for generative or predictive models.
+ 2. Now **we have supported 2 pytorch-based FVD implementations** ([videogpt](https://github.com/wilson1yan/VideoGPT) and [styleganv](https://github.com/universome/stylegan-v), see issue [#4](https://github.com/JunyaoHu/common_metrics_on_video_quality/issues/4)).
+Their calculations are almost identical, and the difference is negligible.

+And...

 - This project supports grayscale and RGB videos.
 - This project supports Ubuntu, but maybe something is wrong with Windows.
 If you can solve it, welcome any PR.
 - **If the project cannot run correctly, please give me an issue or PR~**
-- use `scipy==1.7.3/1.9.3`, if you use 1.11.3, you will calculate a WRONG FVD VALUE!!!
-For more details see below Notice.
+- For more details see below Notice.

 # Example